trentmwillis/qunit-in-browser/README.md

 * `url` - A string path to navigate the browser to for the test.
 * `measureCodeUsage` - A boolean denoting whether or not to record code usage stats for the test.
 The stats will be output in `.qunit-in-browser/code-usage.json` as well as logged to the console.
 * `measurePerformance` - A boolean indicating whether or not to record performance statistics for the test.
 The stats will be output in `.qunit-in-browser/performance.json` as well logged to the console.
+* `enableScreenshots` - A boolean to enable the ability to take screenshots during your test.
+Inside your test function, you can invoke `takeScreenshot(id)` which will return a Promise that resolves when the screenshot is finished.

 ## Debugging